 The Secret Sauce:

+The artificial intelligence in Google AdWords practically learns about each user through the search history and behavior.
 Since AdWords is intent-based, you need to plant the right seeds in your prospective customers’ minds, to steer them toward your company.

 If you run ads on Facebook or Instagram, you have a perfect platform to do this.